thmarg/LampeTorche/README.md

 This permission and this feature are mandatory to access the camera flash, but only the flash is used, neither photos nor movies are taken.

-It seems to work on the latest Lollipop version code dispite the fact that the camera api used is deprecated at this Lollipop api level (21) and replaced by camera2 api.
+It seems to work on the latest Lollipop version code despite the fact that the camera api used is deprecated at this Lollipop api level (21) and replaced by camera2 api.
 Only tested on emulator.